Lindsay Fitzpatrick, PsyD, BCB, Executive Director

 Keean Kirk, M.A., Case Manager

-Shanti Orange County is excited to welcome Keean Kirk as our newest Case Manager.
+Keean Kirk joined Shanti in 2018.
+In his position as Case Manager, he is dedicated to helping Shanti clients engage in care.
+Keean currently serves as Vice Chair for the HIV Planning Council at the Orange County Health Care Agency.
+His work with the LGBTQIA+ community is rooted in creating a strong collaborative environment and embracing authenticity.
 Keean is a registered Associate Marriage and Family Therapist.
 He received his Master’s Degree in Counseling Psychology with an emphasis in Marriage and Family Therapy from Hope International University in 2017.
-Keean has experience working in Case Management and Mental Health with the veteran population, children, teens, and young adults in both individual and group therapy settings.
-He has worked with clients facing anxiety, addiction, eating disorders, OCD, suicidal ideation, loss and bereavement, and intellectual disability in a private practice setting.
-Keean has also worked with clients facing dual diagnosis in inpatient/outpatient treatment, as well as with clients in transitional housing programs.
-He is passionate about creating a strong collaborative environment and is dedicated to helping Shanti clients engage in care.
-Outside of work, Keean enjoys writing young adult fiction, performing cover songs of his favorite artists, and longboarding on the beach.
+His experience working in Case Management and Mental Health has provided him opportunities to work with the veteran population, children, teens and young adults, in both individual and group therapy settings.
+Keean is passionate about helping clients engage in care who are facing anxiety, addiction, OCD, gender dysphoria, suicidal ideation, loss and bereavement, autism and intellectual disability in a private practice setting.
+He co-leads Orange County’s LGBT Center’s Rainbow Youth Group and is the group leader for Shanti’s Positive Men’s Group.
+Keean’s experience also extends into working with clients facing dual diagnosis in in patient/outpatient treatment, as well as with clients in transitional housing programs.
+He strives to provide Shanti client’s living with HIV/AIDS, a non-judgmental and empathetic space to help navigate their healthcare and provides personal care to ensure their success.
+Outside of work, Keean enjoys writing fiction, attending film festivals, concerts, and longboarding on the beach.

 Lauren Agesti, Eligibility and Linkage Coordinator